nasa/World-Wind-Java/WorldWind/README.txt

   - Adds support for most common image and elevation data formats.
   - Reduces the hard drive footprint and time required to import large datasets.

-- Bulk download / cache building support for surface image layers, place name layer, and selevation models.
+- Bulk download / cache building support for surface image layers, place name layer, and elevation models.
 - Screen credit support for surface image layers.
 - New high resolution topographic maps for the United States.
 - High resolution NAIP imagery for the United States.